Order Queues and Order Workflows

-The length() can be use in both the Conditions and List Conditions to check the length of an array or field.
+The length() can only be used on Conditions to check the length of an array or field.

 Because we have the "Wait Until True" option selected, all orders placed will go into a special internal queue.
 Miva will then re-check the conditions based on the settings configured.
 In this case it will re-check the order every 5 minutes for 60 minutes ( 12 times) to see if the conditions described are met.

 Custom Field Syntax

 A common condition may be to check a value of a custom order field.
 All custom order fields are avaialble in the order workflow module and can be reference in a conditional statement using the following syntax: